Bell OH-58 Kiowa: OH-58C

 Equipped with a more robust engine, the OH-58C was supposed to solve issues regarding the Kiowa's power.
 In addition to the improved engine, it had unique IR suppression systems mounted on its exhaust.
 Early OH-58Cs had flat-panel windscreens as an attempt to reduce glint from the sun, which could reveal its location to enemies.
 The windscreens had a negative effect of limiting the crew's forward view, a previous strength of the original design.

-The aircraft was also equipped with a larger instrument panel, roughly a third bigger than the OH-58A panel, which held larger flight instruments.
+The aircraft was also equipped with a larger instrument panel, roughly one–third bigger than the OH-58A panel, which held larger flight instruments.
 The panel was also equipped with Night Vision Goggle (NVG) compatible cockpit lighting.
 The OH-58C were also the first U.S. Army scout helicopter to be equipped with the AN/APR-39 radar detector, which alerted the crew to active anti-aircraft radar systems nearby.
 Some OH-58Cs were armed with two AIM-92 Stingers and are sometimes referred to as OH-58C/S, the "S" referring to the Stinger addition.
 Called Air-To-Air Stinger (ATAS), the weapon system was intended to provide an air defense capability.

-The OH-58C was the final variant of the Kiowa in active service with the US Army, its final use with the service being as a training aircraft.
-On 9 July 2020, the US Army retired the last OH-58Cs from service.
+The OH-58C was the final Kiowa variant still in service with the U.S. Army, with it used as a training aircraft.
+On 29 September 2020, the US Army retired the last OH-58Cs from service.
+The final flight of the US Army OH-58C, tail number 69-16165 occurred at Fort Irwin, California on 29 September 2020.